espressif/esp-matter/docs/en/certification.rst

                   -cd /path/to/CD_file -v 0x131B --vendor_name Espressif -p 0x1234 \
                   --product-name Test-light --hw-ver 1 --hw-ver-str v1.0

-Note: For more information about the arguements, you can use ``./mfg_tool.py --help``
+Note: For more information about the arguments, you can use ``./mfg_tool.py --help``

 The option ``-n`` (count) is the number of generated binaries.
 In the above command, mfg_tool will generate PAI certificate and key and then use them to generate ``count`` different DACs and keys.
 It will use the generated certificates and keys to generate ``count`` factory partition binaries with different DACs, discriminators, and setup pincodes.
 Flash the factory binary to the device's NVS partition.
 Then the device will send the vendor's PAI certificate and DAC to the commissioner during commissioning.